 Since 1999, the EU has been a major funder of programmes through multilateral mechanisms.
-The EU has supported Timor-Leste's development with over 200 EUR million through the 9^{th} , 10^{th} and 11^{th} European Development Funds.
-In addition, Timor-Leste also benefits from EU financial support through the European Instrument for Democracy and Human Rights (EIDHR), the Civil Society Organisations-Local Authorities (CSO-LA) programme, its memberships of PALOP-TL (Portuguese-speaking African countries and Timor-Leste), regional programmes for the Pacific, and Intra-ACP initiatives.
+The EU has supported Timor-Leste's development with over 200 EUR million through the 9th, 10th and 11th European Development Fund.
+In addition, Timor-Leste also benefits from EU financial support through the European Instrument for Democracy and Human Rights (EIDHR), the Civil Society Organisations-Local Authorities (CSO-LA) programme, its memberships of PALOP-TL (Portuguese-speaking African countries and Timor-Leste) and the Pacific Islands Forum.
 For the EU, civil society in Timor-Leste has been a significant partner since its Delegation opened in 2008, through both the EIDHR and CSO-LA thematic programmes and bilateral programmes.
-It is important to mention that Timor-Leste is not a member of the Pacific Island Forum (PIF), which limits the extent to which the PIF involves Timor-Leste in regional programmes.
-Timorese CSOs are also not part of PIANGO (Pacific Islands Association of Non-governmental Organisations), limiting involvement in Pacific programmes for civil society.

-As of 2020, the EUD is supporting 13 NGO/CSO projects, all involving local CSOs, with a financial contribution of around EUR 11,820,000:
+As per 2020, the EUD is supporting 11 CSOs, which partners with local CSOs, to implement 13 relevant projects worth around EUR 11,820,000:

-- Dare Reforestation Project with the Fundação São Paolo Diocese de Dili; - Project Say No to Gender-Based Violence in Timor-Leste with Plan Finland; - Project to improve CSO capacity to raise awareness and promote initiatives addressing climate change issues and their impact on sustainable development in Timor-Leste with Plan Ireland; - Project to Empower and Strengthen Consumers in Timor-Leste with the Portuguese Consumer Protection Association (DECO); - Project of development of Human rights education and research activities at the Timor Lorosa'e National University with the Global Campus of Human Rights / European Inter-University Centre for Human Rights and Democratisation; - Hamenus Lixu Plasticu Project with Mercy Corps; - Project Cultural Entrepreneurship in Timor-Leste A Driving Force for Inclusive Development and Equality with Empreza Diak; - Reforsa Hamutuk Project with Hivos; - Project Covid-19 Emergency Response in Timor-Leste with CARE Austria; - Project Rai Matak with Oxfam Australia; - Ensuring Government Accountability of COVID-19 and Improved Freedom and Access of Information in Timor-Leste Project with CEPAD; - Maloa Urban Resilience Initiative with Mercy Corps; - Supporting Timorese CSOs & Women as Empowered Market Agents Project with ADRA Austria.
+- Dare Reforestation Project with the Fundação São Paolo Diocese de Dili; - Project Say No to Gender-Based Violence in Timor-Leste with Plan Finland; - Project to improve CSO capacity to raise awareness and promote initiatives addressing climate change issues and their impact on sustainable development in Timor-Leste with Plan Ireland; - Project to Empower and Strengthen Consumers in Timor-Leste with the Portuguese Consumer Protection Association (DECO); - Project of development of Human rights education and research activities at the Timor Lorosa'e National University with the Global Campus of Human Rights / European Inter-University Centre for Human Rights and Democratisation; - · Hamenus Lixu Plasticu Project with Mercy Corps; - Project Cultural Entrepreneurship in Timor-Leste A Driving Force for Inclusive Development and Equality with Empreza Diak; - · Reforsa Hamutuk Project with Hivos; - Project Covid-19 Emergency Response in Timor-Leste with CARE Austria; - Project Rai Matak with Oxfam Australia; - Ensuring Government Accountability of COVID-19 and Improved Freedom and Access of Information in Timor-Leste Project with CEPAD; - · Maloa Urban Resilience Initiative with Mercy Corps; - Supporting Timorese CSOs & Women as Empowered Market Agents Project with ADRA Austria.

 National and international CSOs, development partners, United Nations agencies, and the government value EU funding for civil society work in Timor-Leste and the openness of the EUD to meet with CSOs and discuss relevant issues and project progress.
-However, often national CSOs have been discouraged from applying for EU funding, or from applying again, as the EU grant guidelines, application forms, budget templates and contracts are considered complex.
-Many national CSOs can deliver good quality programmes but internal governance is weaker in many organisations.
-In other cases, the EU's capacity expectations and grant size preferences have been perceived by CSOs as leading to selection of International NGOs or to CSOs working in consortia.
-Thus in 2020, in order to better support local CSOs, the Delegation decided that calls for proposals must include a local CSO as co-applicant, when the lead applicant is an international NGO/CSO; and it must also include at least one financial support to third party to support even smaller CSOs.
+However often national CSOs have been discouraged from applying for EU funding, or from applying again, as the EU grant guidelines, application forms, budget templates and contracts are overly complex.
+Many national CSOs can deliver good quality programs but internal governance is weaker in many organisations.
+In other cases, the EU's capacity expectations and grant size preferences have been perceived by CSOs as leading to favourable selection of International CSOs or triggers CSOs to work in consortiums.
+Thus in 2020, in order to better support local CSOs, the EUD decided that calls for proposals must include a local CSO as co-applicant, when the lead applicant is an international CSO, and at least one financial support to third party must be considered.
 This decision has been positively acknowledged and supported by local CSOs.